sweetidea/cookie-time/README.md

 ## A Bespoke WordPress theme for Sweet Idea

 Cookie Time is built on top of the [Bones](http://themble.com/bones) development theme, created by Eddie Machado.
 It is a mobile-first, responsive WordPress theme designed to support Sweet Idea's cookies and cookie-related activities.
-Cookie Time is based on a design and initial WordPress theme by Christina Yum.
+Cookie Time is based on a design and initial WordPress theme by [Christina Yung](http://cmyung.com/).

 ### Credits & Acknowledgements